swdevdave/PDXQuote.com/README.md

 # PDXQuote.com
 ***

-## Creating an Insurance agent page using Agile Deployement.
+## Creating an Insurance Agent page using Agile Deployement.
 Page is written in .Net/C# and SQL and will be deployed to  AWS.
 All design and developemnt is done by myself.

 ***